Gregory House: Personality

 House openly talks about, and makes references to, pornography.
 In "Lines in the Sand", he returns the flirtations of an underage female who is a daughter of a clinic patient.
-He regularly engages the services of prostitutes, of which his former female diagnostic team member Dr. Allison Cameron (Jennifer Morrison), who once had a crush on him, is aware.
+He regularly engages the services of prostitutes.
 He also likes to gamble, frequently making wagers.

 House speaks multiple languages, demonstrating fluency in English, Spanish, Russian, Portuguese, Hindi, and Mandarin.
 He listens to jazz, plays the piano (as does Hugh Laurie) and has an interest in vintage electric guitars.
-House has often credited guitarist/songwriter Eric Clapton and composer Giacomo Puccini as his biggest musical influences, drawing parallels to those of Hugh Laurie's.
+House has often credited guitarist/songwriter Eric Clapton and composer Giacomo Puccini as his biggest musical influences, drawing parallels to those of Hugh Laurie.
 He is an avid gamer with a preference for handhelds (owning two Sony PSPs and three Nintendo handhelds, two Game Boys and a DS), is known to attend monster truck pulls with Wilson, and watches the soap operas General Hospital and the fictional Prescription Passion, as well as Judge Judy.
 House is a fan of the Philadelphia Phillies and Philadelphia Flyers.
-He is also (as is Laurie) a motorcyclist, riding a Honda CBR1000RR Repsol Edition, license plate Y91, as seen in "Swan Song", "Help Me", "Deception" and "Post Mortem"; otherwise, he drives a Dodge Dynasty sedan.
+Like Laurie, he is a motorcyclist, riding a Honda CBR1000RR Repsol Edition, license plate Y91, as seen in "Swan Song", "Help Me", "Deception" and "Post Mortem"; otherwise, he drives a Dodge Dynasty sedan.

 House is an atheist.
 He openly and relentlessly mocks colleagues and patients who express any belief in religion, deeming such beliefs illogical.
 He does not believe in an afterlife because he finds it is better to believe life "isn't just a test".
 However, in the season four episode "97 Seconds", he expresses sufficient interest in the possibility of an afterlife to electrocute himself in an effort to find out; he is dissatisfied with the results and denounces the possibility of an afterlife.
 This is also an example of House's tendency to self-experiment and submit to risky medical procedures in the name of truth.
 Over the course of the series, he disproves the effectiveness of a migraine cure by self-inducing a migraine and controlling the effects through drugs, undergoes a blood transfusion to assist with a diagnosis, and overdoses on physostigmine to improve his memory after sustaining head injuries, subsequently causing his heart to stop beating, then undergoes deep brain stimulation soon after.
 In "The Fix", he steals experimental medicine only tested in rats to try and regrow his thigh muscle, eliminating his pain.
 In the following episode, "After Hours", he finds out that the medicine causes tumors, and operates on himself in his bathtub based on a CT scan.
 Ultimately he is unable to continue and eventually brings in Cuddy, who sends him to the hospital.